 Independent Nurse 23 May 2011 pp 6-27.

-Risking rabies; a case report (written with Paul Richards) British Travel Health Assoc.
-Journal, 2010.
+Risking rabies; a case report (written with Paul Richards) Journal of the British Travel Health Association, 2010.
 XV p41.

 Polypharmacy in Egypt.
-British Travel Health Assoc.
-Journal, 2009.
+Journal of the British Travel Health Association, 2009.
 XIV p25.

 Creepy crawlies: How to Avoid Centipedes and Millipedes.
-British Travel Health Assoc.
-Journal, 2008.
+Journal of the British Travel Health Association, 2008.
 XII p29-30.

 Travel in pregnancy.